Sometimes I write things about The Bible. I love the book and enjoy studying it daily.

 If Bessie didn’t take action, none of her aviation dreams would have happened.

 Nor would people be inspired to dream bigger!

 We Live In A Time Where Making Things Happen Is A lot Easier Than Before

 People are making it happened through the Internet.
 The Internet is a platform that reaches millions of people daily.

-People realize that and use the Internet in many ways to earn a full-time income or by making their voice heard.
+People realize that and use the Internet in many ways to earn a full-time income or by making their voices heard.

 I found an excellent service that helps people in any particular area start using their talents to reach billions of people.

 All In All

 Burying your talents won’t get you anywhere.
 It is an easy way out to avoid using the skills given to you.

 We live in a time where people don’t have to run across the country to get a pilot’s license.